cockroachdb/docs/src/current/v24.1/molt-fetch.md

 To retry a specific table, reissue the initial `molt fetch` command and include the fetch ID and a continuation token:

 {{site.data.alerts.callout_success}}
-To list all active continuation tokens, run a `molt fetch tokens` command.
+To list all active continuation tokens, run a `molt fetch token list` command.
 See [List active continuation tokens](#list-active-continuation-tokens).
 {{site.data.alerts.end}}

 {% include_cached copy-clipboard.html %}